makmarian/open-source-merch-list/README.md

 # Open Source Merch List
-This repo is meant to make it easier to find merchandise for open source projects and organizations that promote open source software
+This repo is meant to make it easier to find merchandise for open source projects and organizations that promote open source software.

-This list is continuously updated
+This list is continuously updated.

+If there is a project or an organizations you think should not be on this list please do a pull request or send me a message.

-**NOTE 1:** I've tried to make sure these are the correct and official merch shops, but please double check if you are unsure, and send me a message so I can correct it
+**NOTE 1:** I've tried to make sure these are the correct and official merch shops, but please double check if you are unsure, and send me a message so I can correct it.

-**NOTE 2:** I have not bought from any of these places yet, so I can not say anything about the quality of any of these websites
+**NOTE 2:** I have not bought from any of these places yet, so I can not say anything about the quality of any of these websites.

 --------------------